adelowo/gbowo-paystack/README.md

 > WIP

-> This package is an add-on to the Paystack Adapter provided by [Gbowo](gbowo) and is therefore not guaranteed to have the same API as that of an add-on package of any alternative payment adapter supported by [Gbowo](gbowo)
+> This package is an add-on to the Paystack Adapter provided by [Gbowo][gbowo] and is therefore not guaranteed to have the same API as that of an add-on package of any alternative payment adapter supported by [Gbowo][gbowo]

 - [Installation](#install)
 - [Available Plugins](#plugins)